devopssteps/Azure-30-days-Full-course/PHASE-02-Azure-Storage-and-Databases/Day-08-Azure-Files-and-Storage-Security.md

 # 6. Storage Security

-This is where your video becomes different from many beginner tutorials.
+Azure Storage Security is a built-in set of features and rules designed to protect your data from unauthorized access, leaks, and cyber threats.
 ---

 ## Storage Access Keys